vm695/CS-512-Project-Algorithmic-Transformation/README.md

 ## Introduction

 The objective of this project is to perform an algorithmic transformation from ZOE to Subset Sum Problem.
 This project presents an algorithmic transformation for converting Zero-One Equation (ZOE) problems into Subset Sum problems.
 Utilizing efficient encoding techniques, ZOE instances in CSV format are transformed into integer representations suitable for Subset Sum analysis.
-The transformation involves encoding each column into integers, forming a Subset Sum problem.The system, optimized for scalability, handles matrices up to 20x20 dimensions.
+The transformation involves encoding each column into integers, forming a Subset Sum problem.
+This program, optimized for scalability, handles matrices up to 20x20 dimensions.
 This transformation enables leveraging Subset Sum-solving methodologies to efficiently tackle ZOE challenges.

 ## Step 1: Place the input file

-A Comma Separated Values (CSV) file "input.csv" with m x n matrix containing only 0 and 1's.
+A Comma Separated Values (CSV) file `input.csv` with m x n matrix containing only 0 and 1's.
 The file should have in total m rows, and each row up to n values and is placed in the same path as the script file.
-The values can be only 0 or 1. s, or actions will need to be reflected in these `sX-runtime.json` files.
+The values can be only 0 or 1.

 ## Step 2: Run the Script file

-Run the "Alg_Transformation_script.py" file. this will read the input file "input.csv" and validates it.
+Run the `Alg_Transformation_script.py` file. this will read the input file `input.csv` and validates it.
 It then performs the algorithmic transformation from the input ZOE instance to a Subset Sum Problem.
 If the transformed subset sum problem has a solution, it is then converted into a ZOE solution.

 ## Step 3 : Output
-The Output is printed on the terminal and also the output ZOE vector is stored in a output.csv file, present in the same folder as the script and input file.
+The Output is printed on the terminal and also the output ZOE vector is stored in a `output.csv` file, present in the same folder as the script and input file.

 ## Transformation Process
 The transformation algorithm from ZOE to SUBSET SUM is done as below